 This live-action film adaptation has been managed by Harry Potter producer David Heyman.
 In the director’s chair is Paul King, who had previously only made one film with the little-seen Bunny and the Bull (2009) but was almost certainly chosen for the role because of his directing of all the episodes of the cult comedy series The Mighty Boosh (2003-7).

-Ever since Babe (1995) gave us the idea of a standard Disney-type talking animals film conducted in live-action, we have seen a number of classic stories featuring animal characters incarnated in live-action with the likes of 101 Dalmatians (1996), Dr Dolittle (1998), Stuart Little (1999), Garfield (2004), Charlotte’s Web (2006), Alvin and the Chipmunks (2007), Underdog (2007), Yogi Bear (2010), The Jungle Book (2016) and Peter Rabbit (2018).
+Ever since Babe (1995) gave us the idea of a standard Disney-type talking animals film conducted in live-action, we have seen a number of classic stories featuring animal characters incarnated in live-action with the likes of 101 Dalmatians (1996), Dr Dolittle (1998), Stuart Little (1999), Garfield (2004), Charlotte’s Web (2006), Alvin and the Chipmunks (2007), Underdog (2007), Yogi Bear (2010), The Jungle Book (2016), Peter Rabbit (2018) and Clifford the Big Red Dog (2021).
 Most of these and other live-action talking animals films such as Racing Stripes (2005), Beverly Hills Chihuahua (2008), G-Force (2009), Hop (2011) and Zookeeper (2011) left one with lowered expectations for Paddington.
 Most of these reduce the animal characters to an inane series of slapstick antics, contemporary pop culture referents and cynically hip one-liners.
 One’s prospects for Paddington seemed dim after seeing the trailer, which highlighted the scene with Paddington causing havoc in the bathroom and ick factor gags about using toothbrushes to gouge out earwax.
 What we seemed in for was less Michael Bond’s Paddington Bear than a reprise of the live-action Yogi Bear.

 The good news is that this does not turn out to be the case at all and Paddington arrives on screen with considerable charm.
 The central character is quietly unassuming – little more than a child trying to make sense of a big wide world.
 Where the film wins its charms has something to do with the nonchalant acceptance of a talking bear by people as the central character where nobody seems to find this at all peculiar.